Next-Generation Reservoir Computing for Dynamical Inference: Methods

 The projection dimension \( M \) is a free parameter and can be treated as a hyperparameter of the method.
 While the training error~\eqref{sqerr} typically decreases with increasing \( M \), monitoring the validation error is essential to avoid overfitting (i.e., as $M$ becomes larger, the model can fit the data, including fluctuations or noise, too closely, effectively ``remembering'' and thus performs poorly on unseen data in the validation set).

 Additionally, the least squares solution relies on the invertibility of the matrix \( \PP \PP^T \), which can become problematic for simple systems or when the projection dimension \( M \) is large.
 A practical way to mitigate this issue is to add a small amount of measurement noise to the original state vectors \( \uu \), which improves numerical stability and can also act as a form of regularization.
+Conditioning issues and the sensitivity of NGRC regression to the lifted feature representation have been analyzed in Ref.~\cite{zhang2025chaos}, showing how noise and regularization can improve numerical stability.

 Figure~\ref{figerr} shows the training and validation errors~\eqref{sqerr} as a function of \( M \), for two different levels of Gaussian measurement noise.
 In the noise-free case, the error decreases only up to about \( M = 200 \), after which it increases sharply, leading to models that are effectively unusable.
 In contrast, adding 1\% Gaussian noise stabilizes the inference and prevents this error blow-up for moderate values of \( M \).
 However, excessive noise can also degrade model quality, so we selected the 1\% level as a reasonable compromise --- at which point the training and validation errors remain comparable across a range of \( M \).
 We consistently use 1\% measurement noise for all examples going further.